Legionowo: Railway station

-One of the things to be found in Legionowo is the Legionowo railway station.
-As of 2011, it is served by Koleje Mazowieckie, who run the KM9 services from Warszawa Zachodnia or Warszawa Wola to Działdowo, Szybka Kolej Miejska, who run the S9 services from Warszawa Gdańska to Wieliszew and by Tanie Linie Kolejowe by their cross-country services to Kraków, Kołobrzeg, Olsztyn, Bielsko-Biała, Gdynia and also to Warszawa Zachodnia.
+The Legionowo railway station is served by Koleje Mazowieckie, who run the KM9 services from Warszawa Zachodnia or Warszawa Wola to Działdowo, Szybka Kolej Miejska, who run the S9 services from Warszawa Gdańska to Wieliszew and by PKP Intercity by their cross-country services to Kraków, Kołobrzeg, Olsztyn, Bielsko-Biała, Gdynia and also to Warszawa Zachodnia.

 A major redevelopment of the station has been made between 2014 and 2016 with a large amount of the funding coming from Swiss Contribution.
 It included a transport hub, a multi-storey car park, shops and more.

 Sport

 The Legionovia Legionowo association football team is based at the local municipal stadium and play in the fourth division.

 A club of the same name is also one of the top professional women's volleyball clubs, playing in the highest division.

 The local arena hosts all the town's indoor sports clubs as well as music, MMA, boxing and other events.